This page provides information for services captured under the National Quality Framework (NQF) and the

 - There must be a minimum educator-to-child ratio of 1:15.

-- At least one educator must hold (or be working towards) an approved 2 year Diploma level qualification or higher in a relevant area of study (PDF, 222KB).
-They must be at the service:
+- At least one educator must hold (or be actively working towards) a 2 year qualification or higher in a relevant area of study, and be at the service:

 Stay up to date